octo-technology/OpenTezos/docs/tezos-basics/governance-on-chain.md

 Tezos is a self-amending blockchain network that incorporates an on-chain mechanism for proposing, selecting, testing, and activating protocol upgrades *without needing to use hard forks* [[1]](/tezos-basics/governance-on-chain#references).

 ## What is self-amendment?
 Tezos is a blockchain that can improve itself over time by using a formalized process of upgrade to its protocol.
-In practice, this similar to the structure of a corporation, where shareholders get to vote on a future direction for the corporation.
+In practice, it is similar to the structure of a corporation, where shareholders get to vote on a future direction for the corporation.

 Many other blockchains do not have any form of formal governance structure.
 Consequently, new projects are often decided by a small group and imposed on the whole ecosystem.
 This process can results in _hard forks_, when participants don't agree with the decisions.
 This can split the chain into two or more chains that can co-exist and split the community.
 Self-amendment aims to avoid this scenario, by allowing token holders to vote on the future development of the blockchain.